Opening

 I spent $487 on meal delivery services last month testing every budget option I could find.
 The goal?
 Figure out which ones are actually cheap and which ones just look cheap until you see the final cart total.

 Here’s what matters: price per serving is marketing.
-What you actually pay. after shipping, after fees, after you realize the 2-person plan doesn’t feed 2 actual adults. that’s the real number.
+What you actually pay, after shipping, after fees, after you realize the 2-person plan doesn’t feed 2 actual adults, is the real number.
 I tracked every cent across Dinnerly, EveryPlate, HelloFresh‘s budget tier, and six others.
 Some are legitimately cheap.
 Some are lying to you with math tricks.

 The winner isn’t close.
-Dinnerly starts at $3.99/serving with their intro offer and stays under $6/serving after that.
+Dinnerly runs $5.79 to $8.99 per serving depending on plan size, the lowest regular pricing of any major kit.
 EveryPlate sits at $6.99/serving regular price.
 Everything else is $8+ once you do the actual math.
 If you’re reading this because your Uber Eats habit is eating your rent money, those two numbers matter more than anything else on this page.

 Quick Picks: Top 3 Cheapest

 This is the cheapest meal kit in America.
 Not “affordable.”
 Not “budget-friendly.”
 The cheapest.
 Dinnerly cuts costs everywhere that doesn’t affect the food: digital recipe cards instead of printed ones, simpler packaging, 4-6 ingredients per recipe instead of 12.
-You’re getting basic dinners. chicken, pasta, ground beef. not gourmet experiments.
-But at $95.84/month for 3 meals for 2 people (4 weeks), you’re spending less than one Chipotle bowl per meal.
+You’re getting basic dinners: chicken, pasta, ground beef, not gourmet experiments.
+But at roughly $139/month for 3 meals for 2 people (4 weeks), you’re spending less than one Chipotle bowl per meal.
 The math isn’t even close.

 They run 40+ recipes weekly, which is more variety than you’d expect at this price point.
 Coverage is solid across the continental US.
 The intro deal ($140 off through 5 orders) makes your first month basically free to test.
 If you’re choosing between this and actually cooking from scratch, Dinnerly wins on time.
 If you’re choosing between this and delivery apps, Dinnerly wins on cost by a margin that should embarrass you.